Johnny Kenny: Underage

 In November 2021, Kenny made his debut for the Republic of Ireland under-19 team, scoring in a 3–2 victory over Montenegro.
 Kenny also scored on his Republic of Ireland under-21 debut in a 2–1 win against Iceland in March 2023.

 Senior

 On 1 September 2025, Kenny was called up to the senior Republic of Ireland squad for the first time, replacing the injured Troy Parrott for their 2026 FIFA World Cup qualification fixtures against Hungary and Armenia.
-On 16 November 2025, Kenny made his debut as a substitute in a 3–2 win away to Hungary in a 2026 World Cup qualifier, securing second place in the group and progression to qualifying playoffs.
+On 16 November 2025, Kenny made his debut as a substitute in a 3–2 win away to Hungary in a 2026 World Cup qualifier, securing second place in the group and progression to the qualifying playoffs.
+Kenny's appearance made him the first player from County Sligo to be capped by the international team since Paul McGee in 1980.

 Personal life

 His father, Johnny Snr. was also a professional footballer and played for Sligo Rovers in the 1990s.
 He is first cousins with brothers Liam Kerrigan and Sean Kerrigan, who are both also professional footballers.
 His brothers Ciaran, Niall and Patrick are members of Shamrock Gaels GAA club and were key contributors as they won the 2025 Sligo Senior Football Championship, ending a 33 year wait.

 Kenny grew up around the Riverstown area in Sligo alongside fellow footballer Owen Elding.